Allowing my curious / adventurous Self to ‘let rip’

 Training & Experience

-I became a certified Wholebody Focusing trainer in May 2015 with the Focusing Institute of New York.
+2015: Became a certified Wholebody Focusing trainer with the Focusing Institute of New York.

-In June 2015 I co-facilitated two Wholebody Focusing workshops at Waikawa in the Catlins New Zealand with Karen.
-The first 3-day workshop was the Foundational Training in Wholebody Focusing and the second workshop explored the Heartfelt Connections of Mutality in my Relationships.
-After the workshop I facilitated monthly listening practice classes in Invercargill for workshop participants to offer support and deepen the experiential practice and understanding of Wholebody Focusing and the Heartfelt Connection.
+2015: Co-facilitated two Wholebody Focusing workshops at Waikawa, Catlins, NZ with Karen Whalen.
+The first three day workshop was the Foundational Training in Wholebody Focusing and the second workshop explored the Heartfelt Connections of Mutality in my Relationships.
+Facilitated monthly listening practice classes in Invercargill for workshop participants to offer support and deepen the experiential practice and understanding of Wholebody Focusing and the Heartfelt Connection.

 In my Everyday Life

 Wholebody Focusing is an intrinsic part of my life and I attribute my ability to be able to be fully my Self and shift blockages so I can move my life forward because of it.
-My commitment is to continue the practice of Wholebody Focusing to enrich and enliven my own life and also to share my experiential knowledge with other people who are disconnected and have lost touch with the wisdom of their own living body and who struggle to cope with living on a daily basis.
-This desire to share and teach the practice of Wholebody Focusing comes from my own struggle and a deep empathy and compassion from within.
+My commitment is to continue the practice of Wholebody Focusing to enrich and enliven my own life and also to reach out to people who are disconnected and have lost touch with the wisdom of their own living body and who struggle to cope with living on a daily basis.
+This desire to teach the practice of Wholebody Focusing and guide clients comes from my own struggle and a deep empathy and compassion from within.

 Karen Whalen Ph.D. has been my teacher and Wholebody Focusing trainer since 2011